The Peanuts: Foreign performances

 They appeared in the United States on The Ed Sullivan Show on April 3, 1966, performing "Lover Come Back to Me".
 Unusual for Japanese singers at the time, the duo had success in Germany, as well as in Austria.
 In 1963 Caterina Valente was in Japan where the duo caught her attention.
 Valente invited them to Germany.
 On the occasion of the 1964 Summer Olympics in Tokyo, Michael Pfleghar produced the opening ceremonies, where both were also invited, and the musical director Heinz Kiessling produced German-language recordings with them, including "Souvenirs from Tokyo".
 In 1965, Pfleghar cast them in two other shows "The Smile in the West" and "Schlager-Festspiele".
 In total, they released eight singles in the German language between 1964 and 1967.
 In 1965 "Souvenirs from Tokyo" reached No. 18 on the Austrian charts and spent 2 weeks at No. 40 on the German Billboard charts.
 In 1967 "Bye, Bye Yokohama" spent 4 weeks on the Germany charts, rising to No. 30.
 In 1966, the duo also performed at the Olympia in Paris.

 Retirement and death

-The pair retired from performing in April 1975, with a farewell concert tour running from March 21st-April 5th 1975, after Emi married fellow Nabepro star Kenji Sawada.
+The pair retired from performing in April 1975, with a farewell concert tour running from March 21st-April 5th 1975, after Emi married fellow Nabepro star Kenji Sawada and they had a son.
 Emi and Kenji eventually divorced in 1987.
 After retiring from music, Yumi went on to start another career in fashion design, but never married.
 The duo is remembered most for its versions of European songs and for a handful of Japanese pop songs, such as "Furimukanaide" ("Don't Turn Around").
 Emi Itō died from cancer on June 15, 2012, at the age of 71.
 Yumi died on May 18, 2016, at the age of 75.